, Season One.

 - In "Slutty Pumpkin", Marshal and Lily are dressed in matching Halloween outfits and share dinner — Lily spoonfeeds Marshal.
 They later also share a dessert.

 - Robin is reluctant to do any lovey-dovey stuff with Mike in "Slutty Pumpkin".
 Mike wants her to taste his chicken, but she refuses and defies the trope.
 Lily tells her she should be more girlfriend-like and she attempts to share her sundae, but she likes it too much, so it doesn't really work out well.

 - Running Gag: "Have you met Ted?"

 - Seven Minute Lull: In a mild variation, the club music stops right after Ted realizes the girl he's with can't hear him, and starts shouting weird things.

 Ted: "I'm wetting my pants!"

-Ugly Guy, Hot Wife: Stewart and Claudia but played a bit differently; she's a controlling shrew and he's a miserable drunk.
-However, character repeatedly comment on Claudia being out of Stu's league.
+- Ugly Guy, Hot Wife: Stewart and Claudia but played a bit differently; she's a controlling shrew and he's a miserable drunk.
+However, characters repeatedly comment on Claudia being out of Stu's league.

 - Un Duet: Marshall and Lily have a full dance-routine to go with "Don't Go Breakin' My Heart."
 Marshall, eager to fit in with his new co-workers, doesn't sing the song at karaoke.
 However, when he decides Lily's more important, he gets on stage and sings his half of the song, until Lily joins in halfway through.